dtsato/pacman_workshop/Exercise_1_Instructions.md

 Refactoring Strategy
 --------------------

+_Tip: for steps **in bold**, there is a recommended shortcut you can use to make it simpler.
+Refer to the table at the end of this page for IDE specific shortcuts._

 1. `Maze` currently accepts the tiles built by `MazeBuilder` as `Tile[][]`.
 In `MazeBuilder` we duplicated the building of the tiles into a different structure: `Map<TileCoordinate, Tile>`.
 We must add the new structure of tiles to the `Maze` constructor: